 iSwifter’s reaction to your actions is performed with lags.
 The browser often has issues and errors while displaying the web page.
 It also doesn’t support non-English languages.
 The browser can only be used on iPads.

 Cloud BrowseVisit website

-CloudBrowse doesn't adapt a web page to fit the screen of your device.
+CloudBrowse doesn’t adapt a web page to fit the screen of your device.
 If the web page is too wide to fit the screen, you will have to move it to view the contents.
 Presentations are played with a low frame rate, which results in slower animations and video playback.
 Drag-and-drop is performed with a two-finger tap, which may be inconvenient for dragging small items.
-Small objects can be magnified, but is becomes impossible to drop them beyond the magnified area.
+Small objects can be magnified, but it becomes impossible to drop them beyond the magnified area.

-The remote desktop applications provide an alternative approach to playing Flash on iPads.
+Remote desktop applications provide an alternative approach to playing Flash on iPads.
 In this case, the support of Flash is ensured by your computer, which you remotely access from your iPad.
 This method is especially effective if you are making a live presentation using iPad, as it gives you the full control over your Flash project.

 To access your computer’s desktop from your iPad, you need to install TeamViewer on both devices.
 You can establish the connection between the devices and enjoy presenting with your iPad.
 Since your Flash project is played by the computer and not your iPad, all effects and functions of the Flash format are perfectly supported.
 As another advantage, TeamViewer software is available free of charge for non-commercial purposes.

 The Remote Desktop presenting method involves access to your personal computer from an iPad.
 That’s why it can only be used if you are presenting in person or share your project with someone you trust.
 It is neither convenient, nor safe to use TeamViewer for public delivery.